Home Road Movies

 Clare Kitson's book is a unique and fascinating overview of one of the most dynamic production periods in animation history, the book includes an illustrated chapter on the making of Home Road Movies.

-The story unfolds through the interplay of the beautifully animated landscapes and Pete’s radio phone-ins.
-And like the island’s collapsing cliffs and shifting sands, we discover that communities are always evolving and no one is immune to change.
+Dead Air is an atmospheric digital animation, that tells it's story through the interplay of the dynamic coastal scenery and Pete's radio phone-ins.
+When a new bridge threatens the resident's idea of what their island should be, we discover that communities are always evolving and no-one is immune to change.

 Press Return 2004, 1min,